-As part of our commitment to the continual improvement of environmental performance, we have taken a number of appropriate measures to address key areas of environmental concern linked to operations, both on the ground and in the air.
-Information on our key environmental activities and performance is published in the Singapore Airlines Environmental Report 2011-12.
-The Report includes data on aircraft emissions, electricity and water consumption, and lists various green activities such as waste minimization and efficient use of resources.
-Learn more by viewing The SIA Environmental Report 2011-12.
+As part of our commitment to the continual improvement of environmental performance, we have taken a number of measures to address key areas of environmental concern linked to operations, both on the ground and in the air.
+Information on our key environmental activities and performance is published in the Singapore Airlines Sustainability Report 2012-13.

 Some of our environmental initiatives are detailed below:

 Singapore Airlines is pleased to be the exclusive airline partner for the Harapan Rainforest Initiative, a groundbreaking project aimed at conserving and protecting over 100,000 hectares of one of the most biodiverse rainforests in the world.
 Located at Indonesia's Jambi and South Sumatra provinces, the Harapan rainforest is managed under a 100-year licence awarded by the Indonesian government to a consortium of international non-governmental organisations including BirdLife International, Burung Indonesia (BirdLife Partner) and the Royal Society for the Protection of Birds (BirdLife Partner in the UK).

 The Harapan Rainforest is one of the few remaining tracts of lowland rainforest in Indonesia, which could otherwise face illegal logging or be converted to either oil palm or timber plantations.
 Over 290 bird species and 55 mammals, including the critically endangered Sumatran tiger and Malayan tapir, call the rainforest their home.
 The Initiative also plays a significant role in engaging the local indigenous Bathin Sembilan community by providing social development and employment opportunities.